NavyaG-lab/Tech-writer/runbook.md

 Non-critical models can be removed from the DAG definition ([example PR here](https://github.com/nubank/aurora-jobs/pull/483)) so that it doesn't block future runs.
 The owner of the model can then fix it without blocking other models.

 Removing model will only take effect tomorrow, when in the next run is triggered.
 Hence, to get downstream jobs to build today, we can do some Airflow manipulations.
 Note that the failing model will show up as empty in those downstream jobs.
+Lastly, be sure to [deploy job changes to airflow](primer.md#deploying-job-changes-to-airflow) once the current run finishes.

 ### Making downstream jobs run when an upstream job fails